 Every 13 months if participating in interscholastic sports

 Students will not be admitted until a school nurse has reviewed the completed physical exam/health assessment*.
-All new entrant physical exams must be performed within 365 days of enrollment and include a complete immunization record as required by the State of Connecticut for the grade entered at time of enrollment:
+All new entrant physical exams must be performed within 365 days of enrollment and include a complete immunization record as required by the State of Connecticut for the grade entered at time of enrollment: Students who have not submitted the required documentation for physical exams by June 1st of 3rd, 6th and 9th grade will be excluded after June 1st per Trumbull BOE Policy 5141.3.

 Oral Health Assessments: (Effective school year 2018-2019)